 The main obstacle, however, is that most guitar methods don’t emphasize the most important thing about sight-reading, which is to keep going.
 In order to develop the synthesis of seeing, understanding, processing and reacting to information in real time, students must train in playing to the end of the piece without stopping, regardless of mistakes and other distractions.

-The Keep Going Method imparts and reinforces the knowledge, skills and attitudes needed for sight-reading with fun, efficiency and encouragement.
-Duets (pieces to be performed by two instruments) are at the heart of the Keep Going Method.
-Beginning sight-readers learn most efficiently by playing duets with more experienced sight-readers.
+Beginning sight-readers learn quickly when paired with experienced sight-readers.
+This is why duets (songs for two instruments) are at the heart of this method.
 Every unit contains exercises and compositions with play-along duets.
 You, the student, will play the Guitar 1 part of the duet along with the recording.
 The recording contains the Guitar 2 part, which is played by the more experienced sight-reader.
-The more experienced sight-reader will not stop playing when a mistake is made, which forces both players to keep going.
+The recording will not stop playing when a mistake is made, which will inspire you to keep going.

 What to Expect